xinglin-yu/AirsimTutorial/README.md

 # AirsimTutorial
-Some ontes for airsim using
+Some notes for airsim using

 # Event